oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 Click on the `Copy` link to get a copy of the key, save this in a text editor or something.

-You have now gathered the
+You have now gathered the information we need to write data into the Objact Storage Service.

 ### Create the storage bucket

 You can let the S3 integration just create the storage bucket, but the scenario we are looking at here is for the long term retention of the log data for occasional access, in that case you want the cheapest possible storage, and for that you need the archive storage tier for the storage bucket.
-This is not the default tier so it needs to be set when the Oracle Object Storage Service bucket is created.e delay to retrieve the data and as you'd be wiping them every day once they were uploaded you would use the standard tier.
+This is not the default tier so it needs to be set when the Oracle Object Storage Service bucket is created.
+The archive tier does mean that there is a delay to retrieve the data (Archive after all is about long term efficient storage of the data) so if you were planning on doing something with the data directly (For example uploading into the Oracle log analytics service) as you'd be transferring them once they were uploaded to the storage service, and probably only retaining them for a short while after that you would use the standard tier.

 <details><summary><b>What's the difference between Standard and Archive tiers?</b></summary>
 <p>

 The `Standard` storage tier is designed for immediate access, the `Archive` tier is designed for infrequent access, may have a time delay (up to an hour) between requesting and being able to access the data.
 There is a significant cost difference between the two storage tiers, at the time of writing this document (early May 2020)  for the Object storage service data in the archive tier was 1/10th the cost of standard tier in terms of GB data stored / month.

 Though it is an implementation detail (and I genuinely don't know if this is the case or not) it is highly likely that data placed in archive storage is actually held on magnetic tape, not disk.
 To make the data available for access the tape must be loaded into a tape drive from it's slot in the tape library (and there may be a delay for a tape drive to be available.)
 Then the tape drivers has to wind the tape to the right position to read the data (think of the old cassete tapes you may have has in your car when you wanted to locate a particular song - tapes are linear access devices, **not** true random access devices.)
 Then the drive has to read the data into a cache to make it available for access.
-ALl of this takes time and if you want to load data on a tape that is currently being used to write other data then you will also have to wait for the current write operations to complete before the tape can be repositioned to access your data.
+All of this takes time and if you want to load data on a tape that is currently being used to write other data then you will also have to wait for the current write operations to complete before the tape can be repositioned to access your data.
 Thus there are several reasons why it can take a while to make archive data available for retrieval.
 For more information on tape libraries (the large libraries are impressive beasts and can hold over 100,000 tapes each.)

 In both cases the data is encrypted at rest, and is protected via the use of multiple copies and checksums.